iLert/docs/integrations/sysdig/inbound.md

 ---
 description: >-
-  The iLert Sysdig Inbound Integration helps you to easily connect iLert with Sysdig.
+  The ilert Sysdig Inbound Integration helps you to easily connect ilert with Sysdig.
 ---

 # Sysdig Inbound Integration

-With the iLert Sysdig integration you can create alerts in iLert based on Sysdig event.
+With the ilert Sysdig integration you can create alerts in ilert based on Sysdig event.

-## In iLert <a href="#in-ilert" id="in-ilert"></a>
+## In ilert <a href="#in-ilert" id="in-ilert"></a>

 ### Create a Sysdig alert source <a href="#create-alert-source" id="create-alert-source"></a>